 To put none-too-fine a point on it, then, free trade means, at the most basic level, the import and export of goods without tariffs or customs duties, and without the imposition of undue non-monetary burdens on the movement of goods.
 For instance, in the 1980s the Japanese would require that each car imported to their country undergo pointlessly rigorous and time-consuming safety inspections before it could be licensed for on-road use.
 Beyond the cash import duty, these technical barriers to trade were the measures which essentially walled-off that market from imported cars.
 Such a practice conflicts with free trade.
 In a rough sense, one can imagine partly-free trade as a circumstance in which tariff and technical barriers to trade exist between two countries, but their magnitude and impact are limited to some moderate, negotiated level.
 One can also imagine one-sided or lopsided circumstances — like U.S.-Japan car market in the 1980s — where one country finds itself with relatively free access to the market of another, but the second country does not have correspondingly free access to the first.

 The second background point to understand is the classical theory of comparative advantage, first promulgated by David Ricardo in 1817.
-The potted version of this theory is that if countries vary in the efficiency with which they produce various goods, then everyone would be better off if each place specialized in its most efficient area of production and freely traded for the other required commodities, rather than try to produce a little of everything itself to avoid all imports satisfy its own needs in isolation — this kind of attempted national self-sufficiency is a practice known as “autarky” and is pretty much the conceptual opposite of free trade.
+The potted version of this theory is that if countries vary in the efficiency with which they produce various goods, then everyone would be better off if each place specialized in its most efficient area of production and freely traded for the other required commodities, even if one country’s best area of production was not particularly efficient by global standards, rather than try to produce a little of everything itself to avoid all imports satisfy its own needs in isolation — this kind of attempted national self-sufficiency is a practice known as “autarky” and is pretty much the conceptual opposite of free trade.
 Ricardo’s theory is taken as an argument in favor of free trade, as any tariffs or frictions would discourage trade at the margins and encourage countries to spend more effort effort on producing within their less efficient areas.
 Now, this ancient and highly simplified theory is only marginally more accurate than phlogiston theory was in its day, but Ricardo is still taught as a valid conceptual starting point in economics classes, while chemists, in their introductory texts, have moved on to that 18th century invention we call “oxygen” and leave the discredited stuff for the mere historians of science to study.
 But people still think about trade this way, because there is some kernel of truth in there, which is the important thing to note.